Logical reasoning: As a skill

 On the practical level, logical reasoning concerns the issue of making rational and effective decisions.
 For many real-life decisions, various courses of action are available to the agent.
 For each possible action, there can be conflicting reasons, some in favor of it and others opposed to it.
 In such cases, logical reasoning includes weighing the potential benefits and drawbacks as well as considering their likelihood in order to arrive at a balanced all-things-considered decision.
 For example, when a person runs out of drinking water in the middle of a hiking trip, they could employ the skills associated with logical reasoning to decide whether to boil and drink water from a stream that might contain dangerous microorganisms rather than break off the trip and hike back to the parking lot.
-This could include considering various factors, such as assessing how dangerous the microorganisms are and the likelihood that they survive the boiling procedure.
+This could include considering factors like assessing how dangerous the microorganisms are and the likelihood that they survive the boiling procedure.
 It may also involve gathering relevant information to make these assessments, for example, by asking other hikers.

 Time also plays a central role in logical reasoning.
 If one lacks important information, it is often better to delay a decision and look for new information before coming to a conclusion.
 If the decision is time-sensitive, on the other hand, logical reasoning may imply making a fast decision based on the currently available evidence even if it is very limited.
 For example, if a friend yells "Duck!" during a baseball game the most logical response may be to blindly trust them and duck instead of demanding an explanation or investigating what might have prompted their exclamation.
 Generally speaking, the less time there is, the more significant it is to trust intuitions and gut feelings.
-If there is more time, on the other hand, it becomes important to investigate ambiguities and assess contradictory information.
+If there is more time, on the other hand, it becomes important to examine ambiguities and assess contradictory information.